ahmadalfy/blog/_posts/2024-10-12-linking-directly-to-web-page-content.md

 ```

-This text fragment we are using is "without relying on the presence of IDs" but it's [encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).
+This text fragment we are using is “without relying on the presence of IDs” but it’s [encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).
 If you follow [this link](https://developer.mozilla.org/en-US/docs/Web/URI/Fragment/Text_fragments#:~:text=without%20relying%20on%20the%20presence%20of%20IDs), it should look like the following:
 {:.image-container}
 ![Screenshot from Google Chrome showing how highlighted text fragment look in Google Chrome]({{ site.url }}/images/2024/02/screenshot-01.png)